 When a first-time television licence is issued it remains in force until the end of the 11th month following the month in which it was issued.
 For example, if the licence was issued in the middle of April it will remain in force until the end of March the following year.
 When you renew it at the end of that period, the new licence remains in force for 12 months.

-If you are aged over 70, you can receive a television licence free of charge.
-If you are aged over 66 and are receiving a State pension and nobody in your household is employed or receiving Jobseeker's Benefit or Jobseeker's Allowance, you may be entitled to a free television licence.
+If you are aged over 70, you can get a television licence free of charge as part of the Household Benefits package.
+Some people under 70 may also qualify for the Household Benefits Package and a free television licence.
 To find out more about the Household Benefits Package click here.

 If the equipment capable of receiving a television signal (for example a television set or a personal computer) is held in a household (an apartment, flat or a house), then one television licence will cover multiple pieces of equipment.
 In other words, if you have a television set in your living room and kitchen, one television licence covers both sets.